Python-SIP/sip/doc/pyproject_toml.rst

     earlier versions of Python the default builder factory is :class:`~sipbuild.DistutilsBuilder`.

+**compile**
+    The boolean value specifies if the generated code is to be compiled.
+    By default it is compiled.
+There is also a corresponding command line option.

 **console-scripts**
     The value is a list of entry points that defines one or more console scripts to be installed as part of the project.